I talk to salespeople daily, and one thing they all eventually tell me is - 'I need more pipeline.' In other words, 'I need to prospect more.'

 Especially if we talk first about what we care about.

-The hidden reason prospecting is hard is the fear of rejection and need for approval.
+The hidden reason why prospecting is so hard is the fear of rejection and need for approval.
 Even though we know we shouldn't, we take it personally- it is how we are wired.
 No one likes to be told no, and most people don't like to give bad news.

 On the weekly #livesaleslab, we often share and practice prospecting ideas.
 Recently we talked about how to use inbound to go outbound.